 - Keep a water bottle with you and sip throughout the day.

 - Suck on sugar-free candy or lozenges or chew sugar-free gum.

-- If possible, avoid using drugs such as antihistamines and antidepressants that cause dryness.
+- Avoid using drugs such as antihistamines and antidepressants that cause dryness, if possible.

 - Avoid mouthwashes with alcohol, which can worsen dryness.

-- For an inexpensive option to oral lubricants that is available in almost any pharmacy or discount store, Dr. Fox recommends vaginal lubricants.
-Although they aren't marketed for oral use, the FDA requires safety testing for vaginal lubricants and the risk of side effects is small, he says.
+- Try vaginal lubricants as an inexpensive alternative to oral lubricants that is available in almost any pharmacy or discount store.
+Although they aren't marketed for oral use, the FDA requires safety testing for vaginal lubricants and the risk of side effects is small.

 Tips for easing dry eyes: